JasonFantl/JasonFantl.github.io/_posts/2026-05-13-Multiple-Access-Protocols.md

 We can dramatically reduce collisions by using CSMA, which, as a reminder, means a node will listen to make sure the channel is free before transmitting, then wait a random delay using exponential backoff.
 Because of self-interference, we can't tell if our transmission had a collision, so we must wait for an ACK from the base station to determine if a collision happened or not.
 This is called [Carrier-sense Multiple Access with Collision Avoidance](https://en.wikipedia.org/wiki/Carrier-sense_multiple_access_with_collision_avoidance) (CSMA/CA).

 This collision avoidance has room for a further improvement.
 If nodes wait a small delay before and after the channel is free, in addition to the exponential backoff, this gives the base station some time to reply without interference.
 This delay time is called the [Distributed Coordination Function Interframe Space](https://en.wikipedia.org/wiki/DCF_Interframe_Space) (DIFS).
-Since the ACK is sent from the router immediately after a message is received (the router does not use this additional delay), DIFS essentially gives the routers ACK a priority in the network and (nearly) guarantees that no one else will transmit over it.
+Since the ACK is sent from the router immediately after a message is received (the router does not use this additional delay), DIFS essentially gives the router's ACK a priority in the network and (nearly) guarantees that no one else will transmit over it.

 This is how WiFi operates in most of our homes today.